 The one ‘giver’ in the climate picture is the biosphere and even here there are ‘givens’ and a ‘giver’: the givens are animals and plants.
 THE (in capitals) ‘giver’ is MAN.
 Mankind, 7 billion human being including you and me.

-When you get right down to the bottom line MAN is front and center in the climate change situation.
+When you get right down to the bottom line, humans are front and center in the climate change situation.
 Man alone can leave a lasting imprint on the lithosphere, hydrosphere, cryosphere, atmosphere, fauna and flora.
 Man alone has this power of impact to alter the face of the Earth.
 The Explanation exposes both what these forces are, how they function including and especially how man functions and his relationship to Earth.

 I will add one major point here, that of volcanoes which would be part of the ‘lithoshpere’.
 Some would say that of and by themselves they produce more CO2 than man’s combined combustion of oil, coal and technology.